 Job Description for Head Nurse - Intensive Care Unit

 Head Nurse - Intensive Care Unit directs nursing service activities for assigned intensive care unit patients.
 Delegates responsibilities to auxiliary and intensive care unit staff nurses; supervises preparation and maintenance of intensive care unit patient clinical records.
 Being a Head Nurse - Intensive Care Unit manages inventory of solutions, supplies, medicines, narcotics, and equipment according to hospital policies, procedures and regulations.
 Evaluates intensive care unit staff performance and quality of service.
 Additionally, Head Nurse - Intensive Care Unit coaches and develops nursing staff.
-Requires a bachelor's degree of accredited nursing program.
+Requires a bachelor's degree.
+Requires Registered Nurse (RN).
+Requires Advanced Cardiac Life Support (ACLS).
 Typically reports to top management.
-Requires Registered Nurse (RN).
 The Head Nurse - Intensive Care Unit manages subordinate staff in the day-to-day performance of their jobs.
 True first level manager.
 Ensures that project/department milestones/goals are met and adhering to approved budgets.
 Has full authority for personnel actions.
-Extensive knowledge of department processes.
 To be a Head Nurse - Intensive Care Unit typically requires 5 years experience in the related area as an individual contributor.
-1 to 3 years supervisory experience may be required.
-(Copyright 2020 Salary.com)...
+1-3 years supervisory experience may be required.
+Extensive knowledge of the function and department processes.
+(Copyright 2023 Salary.com)...
 View full job description

 RadNet, Inc., together with its subsidiaries, provides outpatient diagnostic imaging services in the United States.
-Its services include magnetic resonance imaging, computed tomography, positron emission tomography, nuclear medicine, mammography, ultrasound, diagnostic radiology, fluoroscopy, and other related procedur...
+The company operates in two segments: Imaging Centers and Artificial Intelligence.
+Its services include magnetic resonance imaging, computed tomography, positron emission tomography, nuclear medicine, mam...
 More

 What does a Head Nurse - Intensive Care Unit do?